 Later, I discovered that my parents had bought my grandparents a hamper for that Christmas.
 This wasn't some jams and teas in a wicker basket.
 This was food.
 Sustenance.
 A food parcel all wrapped up in gift paper, to disguise that it was charity; an important point for a couple who's bread-winner prided himself on starting work in the mines at the age of fourteen.

 I remind myself of this situation regularly.
 Whenever I hear the lies of this and previous governments about benefits and welfare, I remind myself of families in the 80's whose children may not have already left home.
-Miners or steel workers who were not nearing retirement age, as my grandfather was.
+Miners or steel workers who were not nearing retirement age, as my grandfathers were.
 Young men who had new families to feed through a bitter winter.
 Families who may not have had working relatives to supply food parcels, and whose children still hoped to find something beneath the Christmas tree in the morning.

 My family had it easy, by comparison.
 My father worked in a factory that wasn't being closed down, but it could have been different.